tedbasti/hrc/README.md

 # hrc
-An unfinished compiler for the human resource machine
+This is an proof of concept of a compiler for the human resource machine game.
+As Lexer/Parser rply is used.